teragrid/asura/README.md

 Previously, the asura was referred to as TMSP.

-The community has provided a number of addtional implementations, see the [Teragrid Ecosystem](https://teragrid.network/ecosystem)
+The community has provided a number of additional implementations, see the [Teragrid Ecosystem](https://teragrid.network/ecosystem)

 ## Specification